iluwatar/java-design-patterns/data-bus/README.md

 ## Intent

-Allows send of messages/events between components of an application without them needing to know about each other.
-They only need to know about the type of the message/event being sent.
+Allows sending of messages/events between components of an application without them needing to know about each other.
+They only need to know about the type of message/event being sent.

 ## Class diagram
 ![data bus pattern uml diagram](./etc/data-bus.urm.png "Data Bus pattern")

 ## Applicability
-Use Data Bus pattern when
+Use the Data Bus pattern when

 * you want your components to decide themselves which messages/events they want to receive
 * you want to have many-to-many communication